divyanshudhruv/gitfolio/README.md

 ## 🔐 Security

 > [!NOTE]
-> If you notice any security issues, leaks, or anything that seems off regarding the security of this project, please open a **`PULL REQUEST`** and reference the security issue.
+> If you notice any security issues, PAT leaks, or anything that seems off regarding the security of this project, please open a **`PULL REQUEST`** and reference the security issue.